Puja Services and Offerings

 • Amitabha Puja to attain the Pureland of Ultimate Bliss

-The Puja is done at the temple on your loved one’s behalf.
+The Puja is done on your loved one’s behalf.
 Please do not forget to send a photograph of the departed, in addition to their name and the day and time of departure.

 • Fire ceremony